ALib C++ Library

 inline

 Writes the last word of bits into the underlying buffer.
-This method has to be called prior to writing the buffer to a file or similar.
+This method has to be called before writing the buffer to a file or similar.
 The method is automatically invoked on destruction.

 Here is the call graph for this function: